-If you're considered a high-risk driver based on your record, it may be worthwhile to shop around for car insurance to find the best rates.
+If you're considered a high-risk driver based on your record, it may be worthwhile to compare quotes from multiple providers to find the best rates.
 If you’re having difficulty getting car insurance after a policy cancellation, contact your previous provider and clear up possible misunderstandings.
 Discuss whether it’s possible to have your policy reinstated.
 If insurance companies refuse to cover you, you may be able to purchase a residual market plan, which is a state-backed program for high-risk drivers.

-5 Ways to Lower Car Insurance Costs After an Accident or Ticket
+5 Ways to Lower Car Insurance Costs After an Accident, Ticket or DUI

-While the cost of car insurance after an accident or ticket can hurt your wallet, you can take action to get a lower rate.
+While the cost of car insurance after an accident or ticket can hurt your wallet, there are steps you can take to secure a lower rate.

 Improve your credit

 Some car insurance companies view drivers with poor credit as riskier clients to insure.
 To compensate for that risk, providers will increase their rates.
-If you’re trying to lower your rate after a ticket or accident, work on improving your credit score.
+If you’re trying to lower your rate after a ticket or accident, improving your credit score could help.

 Switch to a less expensive vehicle

 While this option might not be feasible right away, consider switching the type of car you drive.
-Some cars are more expensive to insure and can cause your rate to skyrocket even before an accident.
-If you can, shop around for a safer car that is less expensive to insure.
+Some vehicles are more expensive to insure and can cause your premiums to skyrocket, even before an accident.
+If you can, shop around for a safer car that's less costly to insure.

 Shop around with multiple providers

 There are no regulations on how insurance companies develop their algorithms to determine your rate.
 Therefore, the quotes you receive from different providers have been derived from different formulas.
-Compare quotes from more than one car insurance company if you are considering making a switch after an accident.
+Compare quotes from multiple car insurance companies if you are considering making a switch after an accident.